luchr/ODEInterface.jl/doc/SpecialStructure.md

+[ This file was auto-generated from the module's documentation included in the doc-strings.
+Use julia's help system to get these informations in a nicer output format. ]

 ## Special Structure

 Some solvers (e.g. radau5 and radau) supports ODEs with a "special structure".
 In this context an ODE has special structure  if there exists M1>0 and M2>0 and M1 = M⋅M2 for some integer M and